idubrov/ivans-rv/src/routes/electrical/index.md

 - GMU 11 Magnetometer in the wingtip
   - 2x22AWG CAN BUS shielded cable (from the roll GSA 28), terminated
   - 2x22AWG twisted power / ground
+- Camera in the inner access panel
+  - RG400 cable for video
+  - 2x22AWG twisted power / ground

 ## Fuselage